Find a Qualified Attorney Near You

 Several states passed laws afterward that automatically converted most domestic partnerships into marriages.
 Despite these changes, many jurisdictions still retain domestic partnerships as a legal status.
 In some places, a couple can be in a domestic partnership and a marriage to each other simultaneously.

-Ending a domestic partnership can be complicated, especially if it involves children, real estate, financial assets, or debt.
+Termination of domestic partnerships can be complicated, especially if they involve children, real estate, financial assets, or debt.
 You may wish to speak with an attorney to ensure the best possible outcome.
-Lawyers can give you valuable legal advice about the dissolution of a domestic partnership.
+Lawyers can give you valuable advice about the legal process of dissolution of a domestic partnership.

 Lawyers can help deliver a notice of termination of a domestic partnership.
-They can help get a court order for spousal support.
+They can help get a court order for spousal support (alimony).
 They can also help with legal separation and advise you on your protections.
 Attorneys can also assist with property division and represent you in court hearings.

 Talk to an experienced family law attorney in your area today.